kuperov/tutoring/README.md

 Tutoring resources
 ==================

-This repo contains some of the resources I use to tutor my kids.
+This repo contains some of the resources I use to tutor my kids at home.

-I was inspired by Erik Hoel's [marvellous series of blog posts](https://www.theintrinsicperspective.com/p/why-we-stopped-making-einsteins) about the effectiveness of aristocratic tutoring.
+I was inspired by Erik Hoel's [marvellous series of blog posts](https://www.theintrinsicperspective.com/p/why-we-stopped-making-einsteins) about the outrageous effectiveness of aristocratic tutoring.
+If you have school-aged kids, I think they're worth your time.

 ## Maths